Soulsuke/archzfs-plus-kernel/README.md

 ### Usage
-Simply running `update_repo.rb` will download all the configured kernel packages within the `repo` subfolder.
+Simply running `zfs-kernels-update-repo` will download all the configured kernel packages within the `repo` subfolder.
 There's an hardcoded value of 3600 seconds between actual refreshes, to avoid putting useless strain on archzfs' repo.
 However, should it be necessary, it can be bypassed using the parameter `--force`.